There are four ways a case typically ends:

 If a case goes to trial, all the plea negotiations are thrown out the window.
 In other words, anything the prosecutor promised prior to trial is no longer a promise.
 For example, if you are charged with DWI, and the prosecutor offers a plea to the non-criminal offense of DWAI, you can either take the plea or go to trial.
 If you go to trial, the trial is for misdemeanor DWI - not DWAI.
 You could be found guilty of DWI after trial, and the judge can sentence you on the DWI.
 It doesn't matter that the prosecutor offered you a DWAI.
 By the same token, going to trial also means you could be found "not guilty."

 On the topic of trials, there are two types: bench and jury.
 When most people think of a trial, they imagine a jury of their peers sitting in a jury box, deciding guilt or innocence.
 A defendant in a misdemeanor trial has a right to a jury trial.
 However, the defendant could also choose to have a "bench trial."
 A bench trial occurs when the defendant waives his right to a jury trial, and instead chooses to have the judge decide guilt or innocence.
 DWI defendants often choose bench trials because many judges are better equiped to separate their feelings about drinking and driving from their assessment of whether a prosecutor has proven guilt beyond a reasonable doubt.
 The minute some juries hear "DWI" they are ready to convict the defendant, whether the prosecutor meets her burden of proof or not.

 An experienced DWI attorney will act as a guide as you decide whether to take a plea or go to trial, and then whether to ask for a bench or jury trial.
+We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.
 Feel free to call us at (585) 485-0025 for a free phone consultation.